-Ok, so while unassuming guests will probably be fooled into thinking this could be a bit of art, once you know, you can tell that it isn’t.
+Ok, so while unassuming guests will probably be fooled into thinking this could be a bit of art, once you know, you can tell it isn’t.
 But it is pretty convincing all the same.
 Reflections are kept to a minimum thanks to an anti-reflection filter, and it also adjusts brightness automatically to suit its environment, thanks to a light sensor.
-This means it isn’t blaring out a bright image in a dark room, which would really give the game away, and instead creates a more natural illumination.
+This means it isn’t blaring out a bright image in a dark room, which would give the game away, and instead creates a more natural illumination.

 Just make sure you do wall mount it.
 You’ll miss a large part of this TV’s charm if you use it on its stand.

 - Read next: the best 40 inch TVs (opens in new tab) for space saving without compromising quality

 Samsung TVs are built on the company’s operating system, Tizen OS, and it’s one of the best ones you can find.
 It has every app for video on demand that you’ll want, from BBC iPlayer and ITV Player to Netflix and Amazon Prime Video in 4K.
 There’s even the new Apple TV app, so you’re unlikely to find yourself wanting.